 Torgos Lodge is located in the South of Namibia adjoining the Kgalagadi Transfrontier Park.
 The lodge is alongside the C15 route, 7 km from the Mata Mata border post.

-Situated alongside the Auob River bed, the stylish main building (Lapa) is constructed from stone and thatch and has a lounge, bar, and dining area.
+Situated alongside the dry Auob River bed, the stylish main building (Lapa) is constructed from stone and thatch and has a lounge, bar, and dining area.
 Outside the Lapa is a large stone terrace, a group barbeque area (braai boma) and swimming pool overlooking a waterhole in the riverbed.

 The accommodation consists of 10 units sleeping two people each on twin beds.
-There are 8 tented chalets and two stone chalets.
+There are eight standard tented or stone chalets and two luxury stone chalets.
 Four units have basic self-catering facilities.
 Breakfast and dinner are served in the dining area, lunches or lunch packs can be provided on request.
 View accommodation

 The name TORGOS is derived from the latin name for a Lappet-faced Vulture (Torgos tracheliotus).